 Do I need a permit for this?

-Why Electrical Permits Are Required in Phoenix
+When Permits Are Technically Required

 • Adding new circuits or rewiring existing ones